-If you are a Cambodian company, society, firm, sole proprietor or any other entrepreneur, you can take advantage of the Madrid Protocol to protect your brand in more than 120 countries around the world, following a simple and cost-effective procedure for filing your trademark applications and managing your trademark registrations abroad.
+If you are a Lao company, society, firm, sole proprietor or any other entrepreneur, you can take advantage of the Madrid Protocol to protect your brand in more than 120 countries around the world, following a simple and cost-effective procedure for filing your trademark applications and managing your trademark registrations abroad.

 2.1.
-MADRID UNION MEMBERS - ATTRACTIVE MARKETS FOR CAMBODIAN EXPORTS
+MADRID UNION MEMBERS - ATTRACTIVE MARKETS FOR LAO EXPORTS

-The Madrid Union, formed by the Contracting Parties to the Madrid Protocol, has 107 members (on January 12, 2021), including 105 States and two intergovernmental organisations (the European Union and the African Intellectual Property Organisation - OAPI), and covers the territories of 123 countries.
-They represent more than 80 % of world trade flows and constitute very attractive markets for Cambodian exports.
+The Madrid Union, formed by the Contracting Parties to the Madrid Protocol, has 107 members (on January 12, 2021), including 105 States and two intergovernmental organisations (the European Union and the African Intellectual Property Organization - OAPI), and covers the territories of 123 countries.
+The Madrid Union members represent more than 80 % of world trade flows and constitute very attractive markets for Lao PDR exports.

-Most of the top trading partners of Cambodia are Madrid Union members.
-The 15 top importers of Cambodian products, having accounted for 84% of Cambodian exports in 2018, included 14 Madrid Union members, namely (by order of export values): United States of America, Germany, Japan, China, United Kingdom, France, Canada, Spain, Thailand, Belgium, Italy, Netherlands, Poland and the Republic of Korea.
-Other Madrid Union members that also account for significant values of Cambodian exports include Viet Nam, Lao PDR, Austria, Czech Republic, Russian Federation, Denmark, Switzerland, Malaysia, Mexico, Australia, and Singapore.
+Most of the top trading partners of Lao PDR are Madrid Union members.
+The 15 top importers of Lao products in 2018, having accounted for 96% of Lao exports, included 14 Madrid Union members, namely (by order of export values): Thailand, China, Japan, United States of America, Germany, France, Mexico, Switzerland, Republic of Korea, Indonesia, United Kingdom, Denmark, Italy and Canada.
+Other Madrid Union members that also account for significant values of Lao exports include Cambodia, Vietnam, Australia, Sweden, Belgium, Russian Federation, India, Philippines, Singapore, Turkey, and Malaysia.